blazecolby/Thinkful/readme.md

-This Repo is a collection of datascience projects that were a part of Thinkful's full-time(6 month) data science program.
-Thinkful is mentor a mentor(industry professional) based education program.
-Thinkful involves code projects, critical thinking write-ups, presentations, and lot's of feedback.
+This Repo is a collection of datascience projects that were a part of Thinkful's full-time(6 month) data science apprenticeship progam.
+Thinkful involves coding projects, critical thinking write-ups, presentations, and lot's of feedback.
 They also ensure a focus on networking, an understanding to the industry, and job placement.

 **Career Preparation**
 - Economic outlook